-Today we’re sharing with you the different channels, communities and platforms we’ve used to get our first 2,000 beta signups.
+Today we’re sharing with you the different beta list submission channels, testing sites, and platforms we’ve used to get our first 2,000 beta signups, and how you can find your first beta signups for your SaaS startup, too.

 Before sharing our experience a bit of context for those who don’t know Front yet:

-- we are crafting Front a collaborative inbox for businesses
+- We are building Front, a collaborative inbox for businesses.

-- we are operating in the B2B SaaS industry (for Fortune 5 000 000 companies)
+- We are operating in the B2B SaaS industry.

-- we are talking about signups for our private beta with limited information given to visitors
+- We are discussing signups for our private beta with limited information given to visitors.

-Obviously the first thing we did, like a lot of startups, was to talk about our product to our network.
-We are part of a SaaS startup studio so it helped us find our first qualified testers: Mailjet, mention, Textmaster and Pressking.
-Extending to people we know, companies close to us and indirect network we could collect around 200 emails total.
+Obviously the first thing we did, like a lot of startups, was to talk about our product to our immediate network.
+We are part of a SaaS startup studio so it helped us find our first qualified testers: Mailjet, mention, Textmaster, and Pressking.
+Extending to people we know, companies close to us and our indirect network, we could collect around 200 emails total.

 Betali.st ~ 400 signups